salesforce/tough-cookie/README.md

 ### tough

 The top-level exports from `require('tough-cookie')`.
-All can be used as pure functions and don't need to be bound.
+All exports are pure functions and don't need to be bound.

 #### `parseDate(string)`